 If HOAs are caused by small irregularities in the shape of the front surface of your eyes, being fitted with gas permeable contact lenses (GP lenses) often can improve your visual acuity better than eyeglasses or soft contact lenses.
 This is because GP lenses are rigid and essentially replace the eye’s irregular front surface with a perfectly smooth, curved surface to focus light more accurately.

 Another option might be custom wavefront LASIK.
-This personalized laser vision correction surgery can provide the vision that is comparable to wearing rigid gas permeable contact lenses (which often is sharper than the visual acuity provided by glasses or soft contact lenses), without the hassle of daily contact lens care.
+This personalized laser vision correction surgery can provide vision that is comparable to wearing rigid gas permeable contact lenses (which often is sharper than the visual acuity provided by glasses or soft contact lenses), without the hassle of daily contact lens care.

 If you prefer to wear eyeglasses to correct your refractive errors, glasses with special lenses might give you sharper vision than regular eyeglass lenses.

-What is “perfect” vision?
+What is a “perfect” vision?

 It’s nearly impossible to quantify what a “perfect” vision is.
 A more interesting question is, “Perfect for what?”

 For example, if you are driving on a sunny day, excellent Snellen visual acuity might be the main factor in your satisfaction with your vision.
-But your traveling companion, who has worse visual acuity than yours, might be happier with her vision in the same circumstances because she is wearing polarized sunglasses with anti-reflective coating that enhance contrast and block glare.
+But your traveling companion, who has worse visual acuity than yours, might be happier with her vision in the same circumstances because she is wearing polarized sunglasses with an anti-reflective coating that enhances contrast and block glare.

 Or an athlete who has better than 20/20 vision might struggle with his performance because he doesn’t have certain dynamic visual skills that allow him to react to moving objects as quickly as a teammate whose static visual acuity isn’t as sharp as his.